 The school has clear procedures in place to ensure that all staff members effectively deal with any form of bullying and harassment promptly, firmly and consistently.
 This is outlined in our Behaviour and Antibullying policy.
-Any incidents of bullying or racism are reported to the Governing Body through the Head Teacher's report at Full Governing Body meetings.
+Any incidents of bullying or racism are recorded on CPOMs, reported to Designated Safeguarding Leads (DSLs) and reported to the Governing Body through the headteacher's report at Full Governing Body meetings.
 Members of staff are trained to deal with bullying, racist incidents, racial harassment and prejudice.